Unknown-Proxies/.github/README.md

 > Premium proxy solutions for automation professionals and scraping specialists

 ## Who We Are
 Unknown Proxies delivers enterprise-grade proxy infrastructure specifically engineered for web scraping, automated purchasing, price monitoring, and retail automation.
-We serve over 250,000 customers who demand reliability, performance, and expert support for their critical automation workflows.
+We have served over 250,000 customers who demand reliability, performance, and expert support for their critical automation workflows.

 ## Our Proxy Solutions